Avaya Does Not Have Native PCI-Compliant Payment Capture

 What is the cost?

-$0.20 per transaction.
-No setup fees, no per-seat fees, no monthly minimums.
+$0.20 per successful transaction for voice, no setup fees, no per-seat fees, no monthly minimums.
+Payment links are currently free.

 Related Reading